Cray-HPE/docs-csm/background/README.md

 | All | `1` |

 This parameter skips the filesystem check when it exists (or is set to `1`).
-This is skipped because it takes extra time during boot and isn't always necessary.
+This is skipped because it takes extra time during boot and is not always necessary.

 For more information, see [dracut command line's standard parameter definition][7].